wtadler/confidence/README.md

 ##### 3. Theoretical exploration of Bayesian confidence signatures.
 William T. Adler, Wei Ji Ma.
 (2018).
 [Limitations of proposed signatures of Bayesian confidence](https://www.mitpressjournals.org/doi/abs/10.1162/neco_a_01141?journalCode=neco) [[pdf]](http://www.wtadler.com/papers/Adler2018.pdf). *Neural Computation.*

+Each of the above papers is associated with a chapter in Will Adler's 2018 [dissertation](http://wtadler.com/papers/Adler_dissertation.pdf) in neural science at NYU.

 # Usage